220516-Java-Angular-Enterprise/P1-Matthew-Mark/README.md

 ### Project Description

-For our project, we were tasked with building an API that will support a new internal expense reimbursement system.
+For our project, we were tasked with building an API that will support a new internal, expense reimbursement system.
 Our goal was to have our system manage the process of reimbursing employees for expenses incurred while on company time.
-All registered employees in the company can login and submit requests for reimbursement and view their past tickets and pending requests.
+All registered employees in the company can log in, submit requests for reimbursement and view their past tickets and pending requests.
-Finance managers can login and view all reimbursement requests and past history for all employees in the company.
-Finance managers also are authorized to approve and deny requests for expense reimbursement.
+Finance managers can log in, view all reimbursement requests, and past history for all employees in the company.
+They are also authorized to approve and deny requests for expense reimbursement.

 ### Technologies
-**Persistance Tier**
+**Persistence Tier**
 - Postgresql

 **Application Tier**